xtcnd3/btree-framework/README.md

 /relative/or/absolute/path/to/your/common/or/project/location/filemem

-2.3) build flags
+2.3. build flags

 BTREE_ITERATOR_REGISTRATION:

 If your code makes sure, that any b-tree framework iterator instance is destroyed before its respective associated constainer instance is destroyed, then the build flag BTREE_ITERATOR_REGISTRATION can be omitted, otherwise you would be facing access violations at run time.
 If your code doesn't make sure, iterators are destroyed before their associated container or you are in doubt, then enable the build flag BTREE_ITERATOR_REGISTRATION.
+Disabling this flag results in sligtly faster code.

 _DEBUG: